HengchengZhang/SNotes/src/notes.md

 ### for Loops/Comprehensions

 1. "<-" reads in.
-2. "to" means leq, "until" means lt.
+2. "to" is inclusive at the highend, "until" is exclusive at the highend.
 3. Conditions can be added in for loops.

 ### Match Expresstion